Seasonal Allergies vs Year-Round Allergies: Types, Symptoms, Causes, and How To Get Relief

 Why do I suddenly have seasonal allergies?

-Even as an adult, you can lose tolerance to certain triggers and develop symptoms when exposed to them – such as types of pollen, mold and pet dander11.
-If you’ve moved to a new area where a different pollen is more typical, for example, you could start to experience seasonal allergies.
+Even as an adult, you can develop allergies to certain triggers and experience symptoms when exposed to them – such as types of pollen, mold and pet dander12.
+If you’ve moved to a new area where a different pollen is more present, for example, you could start to experience seasonal allergies.

 Why do my allergies get bad at night?